Behind the Mask: Doctor is nervous about capacity as health care workers come down with COVID-19

 Dr. Liao said he credits the stay-at-home policy with bringing the number of cases down in the summer after the initial peak in the spring.

-“I’m not sure we’ll be able to repeat the social distance and stay at home (again now).
-But that gave us time to build capacity and figure out what we were going to do,” Dr. Liao said.
+“I’m not sure we’ll be able to repeat the social distance and stay-at-home, but that gave us time to build capacity and figure out what we were going to do,” Dr. Liao said.
 "Now as we enter winter, the concern becomes (what) we’re going to start seeing.”

 Dr. Liao also mentioned his concern for people with conditions other than COVID-19.